aws-samples/hpc-applications/apps/Gromacs/x86/SCALING_SWEEP.md

-both are AVX-512 x86_64 and consume the same `/fsx/gromacs/x86_64/<tag>/{tmpi,ompi}` install tree. **If hpc8a is unavailable in the cluster** (capacity, maintenance, etc.), the smoke runs in task 6 and the full sweep in task 8.1 can be executed on hpc7a alone without any code changes:
+both are AVX-512 x86_64 and consume the same `/fsx/gromacs/x86_64/<tag>/{tmpi,ompi}` install tree. **If hpc8a is unavailable in the cluster** (capacity, maintenance, etc.), the smoke runs the smoke test and the full sweep can be executed on hpc7a alone without any code changes:

 - `scaling_sweep_manifest.sh` already iterates `PARTITIONS=(hpc8a hpc7a)`